rbms-bsc/DCRMR/_pages/SOR/Statement-of-responsibility-relating-to-title-proper.md

 >Example:
 ><CITE>disegni di G. Ardy, A. Bonzagni, A. Cagnoni, L.D.
 Crespi, M. Dudovich, L. Dudreville, A. Mazza, E. Sacchetti, S. Tofano (Sto), R.C.
 Ventura</CITE>

-<a name="2.21.335.2">2.21.335.2</a> *Optionally*, if the responsible persons or bodies named in a single statement are considered too numerous to list exhaustively, all after the third may be omitted.
-In such cases, after the third person or body, supply in square brackets a phrase in the language and script of the cataloging agency to convey the extent of the omission.
-Do not use a mark of omission.
+<a name="2.21.335.2">2.21.335.2</a> *Optionally*, if the responsible persons or bodies named in a single statement are considered too numerous to list exhaustively and some may be omitted without significant loss of identification, all after the third may be omitted.
+Supply in square brackets a phrase in the language and script of the cataloging agency to convey the extent of the omission.
+Include the number of omitted persons or bodies in the supplied phrase.
+Do not use the mark of omission.

 >Example:
 ><CITE>disegni di G. Ardy, A. Bonzagni, A. Cagnoni [and 7 others]</CITE>